 Class Preparation: For most classes, unless otherwise instructed, there will be no pre-reading; i.e. you will not need to read the associated chapter before the class.
-I will make my lecture videos available on Canvas in time for each scheduled session.
-You will have 24hrs to watch each video and I will later post my slides for review purposes; you will see they will contain extra communication boxes, tips, and even some ace memes and lame jokes.
+I will post my slides for review purposes after each lecture; they will contain communication boxes with extra info or to highlight important bits and even some study tips, which may stem from our class.
 Do ensure you add your own notes from each video session; do not entirely rely on the uploaded notes alone.